Sonnto/ecommerce-website/README.md

 ## Details

 An MVP e-commerce website inspired by the designs of Amazon.
-The user can see a list of items for sale that is drawn from the Fake Store API.
-The user can create an order by selecting those items into a shopping cart, view their cart, remove or add more, and purchase their item via the Stripe API.
-If not signed in, the user will be prompted to before being able to view their orders and payig for their orders.
+The user can see a list of products for sale that is drawn from the Fake Store API.
+The user can create an order by selecting those products into a shopping cart, view their cart, add more or remove products, and purchase their item via the Stripe API.
+If not signed in, the user will be prompted to sign in before being able to view and paying for their current order.
 Next.js was used to do server-side rendering so there would be less lag presenting full pages to the user; Tailwind CSS helped make the website responsive blazing fast; NextAuth was a great choice to add sign-in providers with ease; webhook integration and Stripe payment processing!

 ## Languages, Frameworks, Tools, Technologies